 Live life free from attachment to results of your performances.
 Whatever the performance might be for you; whether is sexual performance, stage performance or job performance, do your best while releasing all expectations.

 Detach your self-esteem and happiness from any results of your performances.
-Winning versus losing, succeeding versus failing are faces of the same of coin.
+Winning versus losing, succeeding versus failing are faces of the same coin.
 The coin is life with its ups and downs.
 Enjoy the rides of life and stay centered in your inner self-worth.

 Practice mind-body techniques